boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 a class describing pieces class could also contain a part with width 100mm and height 100mm.

-In a blt-file_ classes of parts are described, because this case is so frequent.
+In a blt-file_ only classes of parts are described, because this case is so frequent.
 Some parts are one of a kind, so it is not uncommon to have classes that contain just a single part.

 The classes of technical parts that BOLTS deals with are often specified by standards issued by standardization bodies.
 This can be specified for a class in the blt-file_.
+Within BOLTS, a class is referred to by its unique class id, but for the user a class may be known under multiple names or specified in multiple identical standards.
+To reflect this, classes can contain one or several  class-name-element_ and class-standard-element_ constructs.

 .. _collection:

 Collections
 ===========

-It turns out to be convenient to organize the classes of a bolts repository in collections.
+It turns out to be convenient to organize the classes of a BOLTS repository in collections.
 A collection usually has one or few authors, the parts contained are in some sense related to each other and all the data of a collection is under the same licence.